Youssef Msakni: CAN 2015

 Msakni took part in the 2015 Africa Cup of Nations in Equatorial Guinea, where he played in the first match against Cape Verde replacing Wahbi Khazri in the 82nd minute.
 He played the full match of his team's 2–1 win against Zambia.
 He was a substitute at the last match in the group stage against DR Congo replacing Mohamed Ali Yacoubi in the 104th minute in extra time against Equatorial Guinea in the quarter-finals.
 Tunisia lost 1–2.

 CAN 2017

 Msakni played a major role in qualifying for the tournament after scoring against Togo in Monastir.
 He was also one of the leading players in the group stage after delivering an assist against Algeria in the 50th minute which they won 2–1 and scoring a goal against Zimbabwe in the 22nd minute of a 4–2 win.
 Tunisia was eliminated in the quarter-finals against Burkina Faso after losing 0–2.

+2017–2019

+On 7 October 2017, Msakni scored his first international hat-trick in a 4–1 away victory against Guinea during the 2018 World Cup qualifiers third round.
+He later captained his national team during the 2019 Africa Cup of Nations in Egypt, scoring a penalty in a 1–1 draw against Angola in the opening match, and another goal in a 3–0 win over Madagascar in the quarter-finals.

+2020–2024

+On 30 December 2021, Msakni was named in the 28-man squad for the 2021 Africa Cup of Nations in Cameroon.
+On 4 January 2022, it was announced that both Msakni and Seifeddine Jaziri tested positive for COVID-19, but the Tunisian Football Federation were not allowed to replace them ahead of the tournament.
+Later on, he scored the only goal in a 1–0 victory over Nigeria in the round of 16.

+In November 2022, he was called up for the 2022 FIFA World Cup in Qatar.
+On 28 December 2023, he was included in the squad for the 2023 Africa Cup of Nations in Ivory Coast.
+He earned his 100th cap with the national team in the opening match of the African tournament against Namibia.

 Personal life

 Msakni is the younger brother of fellow Tunisian international Iheb, and he is the son of former Stade Tunisien player Mondher Msakni.

-On 4 July 2017, Msakni married the Tunisian actress and fashion model Amira Jaziri.
-But in 2021, Amira and the Tunisian player separated.
+On 4 July 2017, Msakni married the Tunisian actress and fashion model Amira Jaziri, but in 2021, the couple was separated.